Chesterfield Market Place railway station: Operations

 Until 1927, the station was also served by Chesterfield Tramway which ran from Brampton to Whittington.
 A dead end spur was built near the station and was situated on Market Place.
 At least one published photograph of the station shows the tramlines and overhead wires.

 Passenger services

 Chesterfield Market Place never had a Sunday service.

-In 1922, there were seven departures Monday to Friday, with four extra on Saturdays.
+In 1922, there were seven departures on Mondays to Fridays, with four extra on Saturdays.